 Competitive Intelligence Step 1: Identify the Competition and Gather the Right Data

 Gathering actionable information from rival businesses requires you to look at the right competitors.
 In some cases, this might be the store next to you or a specific company based on the other side of the planet.
-Your list of competitors will contain plenty of businesses, all of which fall into one of the following categories (we suggest finding between 5-10 business for each category):
+Your list of competitors will fall into one of the following categories (we suggest finding between 5-10 business for each category):

 Competitive Intelligence Step 2: Gather the Right Data

-The need for brands to be on social media is one of the easiest ways to gain knowledge on your competitor’s strategies.
-Specifically, be on the lookout for posts on upcoming products or features, new partnerships, and the way they conduct customer engagement.
-Keeping an eye on these changes can give you insights on the company’s overall direction, areas where they might lean on partners to make up for weaknesses in their product, and the current state of their customer sentiment towards the brand.
+Keeping an eye on these trends can provide insights on the company’s overall direction, areas where they might lean on partners to make up for weaknesses in their product, and the current state of customer sentiment towards their brand.

 A great place to start on a competitor’s website are the product pages.
 Read their copy to see how they are positioning their product or service to customers.
 Pages with pricing information are also worth investigating to see if you can provide a better product or service at a lower cost to customers.